Yandex deploys autonomous delivery robots in Moscow’s Skolkovo district

 GamesBeat Summit 2020 Online | Live Now, Upgrade your pass for networking and speaker Q&A.

 The six-wheeled rover, which is roughly the size of a small suitcase, taps some of the tech at the core of Yandex’s self-driving cars to travel safely “at the speed of a pedestrian.”
-It’s capable of navigating around obstacles in all weather conditions during daylight or darkness, but in the areas where it’s currently deployed — Skolkovo and the Yandex campus in Moscow — Yandex says its activities can be monitored a remote operator.
+It’s capable of navigating around obstacles in all weather conditions during daylight or darkness, but in the areas where it’s currently deployed — Skolkovo and the Yandex campus in Moscow — Yandex says its activities can be monitored by a remote operator.

 The company expects that Yandex.Rover will eventually deliver food as a part of its Yandex.Eats platform, as well as groceries and other essentials from Yandex.Lavka.
 It might also make its way into the ecommerce platform Beru for order fulfillment and delivery, Yandex says, or into its ecommerce warehouses and datacenters for cargo transport.